NSMNIA/NodeJS-Authentication/readme.md

 If the routes are in the `route.ts` file, the project will automatically generate them.
 ![Route](route.png)

 The authentication context's initial state is empty.
 When you log in or reload the page, the state will be changed to the `logged in` credentials, and the `JWT` will be added to the `localStorge`.
-If you update the `localStorage` token in something else, you will be redirected to the login page.
+If you update the `localStorage` token into something else, you will be redirected to the login page.
 ![Context check](check.png)

 All information stored in the authentication context can be retrieved per page.
 You can access all user data and update the state within the application rather than through the console or storage.
 ![Context](context.png)

 ## Working example